tgirke/manuals_old/mydoc/mydoc_ChemmineR_15.md

 ---
 title: Ring Perception and Aromaticity Assignment
 keywords:
-last_updated: Sat Feb 13 19:36:03 2016
+last_updated: Sun Mar  6 18:27:50 2016
 ---

-The function `rings` identifies all possible rings in one or many molecules (here `sdfset[1]`) using the exhaustive ring perception algorithm from Hanser et al. [-@Hanser_1996].
+The function `rings` identifies all possible rings in one or many molecules (here `sdfset[1]`) using the exhaustive ring perception algorithm from Hanser et al. (-@Hanser_1996).
 In addition, the function can return all smallest possible rings as well as aromaticity information.

 The following example returns all possible rings in a